-Assignment: characterization of source-body pn junction of a MOSFET details of the device connection are available on-line (see manual).
-For this measurement, the drain and the gate of the MOSFET should be shorted out to the body.
-Refer to Appendix A at the end of this handlut for basic information about the pn diode.
+This assignment is about characterizing the source-body pn diode of a MOSFET, labeled "6.720 MOSFET".
+The details of the device connection are available on-line (see manual).
+For this measurement, the source, drain and gate of the MOSFET should be shorted together.
+Refer to Appendix A at the end of this handout for basic information about the pn diode.